Grover C. Dillman

 Grover Cleveland Dillman (July 18, 1889 – April 14, 1979) was an American engineer and politician who was the President of the Michigan College of Mining and Technology (now known as the Michigan Technological University) from 1933 to 1956.
 Dillman held several positions in the Michigan state government over a 20-year career as an engineer for the State Highway Department, most notably as the elected state highway commissioner from 1929 to 1933.

 Early life and education

-Dillman was born on July 18, 1889 in Bangor, Michigan.
-His father, Henry Dillman, was a prominent figure in local Democratic Party politics, serving as a councilman and village president.
-His grandfather, Johann Adam Dillman, was born in Hessen, Germany, and immigrated to the United States in 1831.

-Dillman attended elementary schools in rural parts of Van Buren County, and graduated from Bangor High School in 1909, He attended the Michigan Agricultural College, receiving a Bachelor of Science in civil engineering in 1913.
+Dillman was born on July 18, 1889, in Bangor Township, Van Buren County, Michigan.
+He attended elementary schools in rural Wood School (one room) in Bangor Township Van Buren County, and graduated from Bangor High School in 1909.
+He attended the Michigan Agricultural College, receiving a Bachelor of Science in civil engineering in 1913.

 Michigan State Highway Department

 Shortly after graduating from the Michigan Agricultural College in 1913, Dillman became an engineer for the Michigan State Highway Department, working in the Upper Peninsula.
 He quickly rose through the ranks, becoming a state maintenance engineer in 1920, and the deputy state highway commissioner in 1922, a position he held until 1929.